 With the popularity of Hemp products like Delta 8 continuing to grow, you will hear some misinformation floating around.
 The most common myth is that Delta 8 THC is illegal to sell.
 Although there are some truths behind some of these rumors, we would like to add some insights regarding these rumors and myths.

 The fact that Delta 8 THC is an isomer of CBD – people often get confused by this.
 Contrary to whatever myth you may hear about Delta 8 or any other Hemp cannabinoid, Delta 8 THC is not synthetic.

-The reason why Delta 8 THC is not synthetic is because THC is naturally occurring.
-However, synthetic cannabinoids are harmful and dangerous.
+Synthetic cannabinoids are harmful and dangerous.
 Using products like spice often results in serious health issues while using THC usually leads to a serious case of the munchies.

 Related Article: Is Delta 8 THC Synthetic Weed?

 Delta 8 THC is Illegal

 One of the biggest rumors going around is that Delta 8 THC is illegal.
 However, most of the people reporting that it is illegal are basing these presumptions off of opinion instead of actual laws.
 As of today, only a couple of states have banned Delta 8 THC, but it still remains legal in many states.